Hutrison/SelfAssessment/Skills/Async.md

   - Dead locks
   - Live locks
   - Concurrent programming: 🖐️ used
-  - Parallel programming
+  - Parallel programming: 🖐️ used
   - Actor Model: 🖐️ used
-  - Thread
+  - Thread: 🖐️ used
-  - Process
+  - Process: 🖐️ used
 - Async contracts
   - Callbacks: 🖐️ used
   - Callback-last-error-first: 🖐️ used